digi-w1z/digi-w1z/README.md

 I have been making electronic and programming projects for the past 3 years.
 I also am very ehtused about 3D Printing.
 I make all my own printed parts on Onshape.

-I am highly collaborative and can work easily in a team.
-Adept at working to a tight deadline

 ## Events/Community :houses:
 <ul style="list-style-type:disc;">
   <li><a href="https://coolestprojects.org">Coolest Projects 2024</a> (I won the Hardware Category with my project) :1st_place_medal:</li>